wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 ![Azure web app](./media/web-sites-create-web-app-using-vscode/21-azurewebapp.png)

 ## Summary
 In this tutorial, you learned how to create a web app in VS Code and deploy it to Azure.
-For more information about VS Code, see the article, [Why Visual Studio Code?](https://code.visualstudio.com/Docs/) For information about Azure web apps, see [Web Apps Overview](/home/features/web-site/).
+For more information about VS Code, see the article, [Why Visual Studio Code?](https://code.visualstudio.com/Docs/) For information about App Service web apps, see [Web Apps Overview](/documentation/articles/app-service-web-overview/).